J0K3R-Joel/BotBall_Library/README.md

 - If you are using my library, then you need to calibrate the robot.
 Check out [./doc/Calibrations.md](./doc/Calibrations.md) for further information

 - `driveR` is very dependent on the right placement of the sensors, which you can find in [./Standard_Construction.md](./Standard_Construction.md).
 Make sure everything is positioned correctly

+- I will talk very often about "rubber wheels", what I mean by that are the "Solarbotic" wheels (including the caster ball).

 ----